Carlos Slim: Wealth

 In March 2011, Forbes stated that Slim had maintained his position as the wealthiest person in the world, with his fortune estimated at US$74 billion.

-In December 2012, according to the Bloomberg Billionaires Index, Carlos Slim Helú remained the world's richest person with an estimated net worth of US$75.5 billion.
+In December 2012, according to the Bloomberg Billionaires Index, Carlos Slim Helú remained the world's richest person, with an estimated net worth of US$75.5 billion.

 On 5 March 2013, Forbes stated that Slim was still maintaining his first-place position as the wealthiest person in the world, with an estimated net worth of US$73 billion.
 On 16 May 2013, Bloomberg L.P. ranked Slim the second-richest person in the world, after Bill Gates.

-On July 15 2014, Forbes announced that Slim had reclaimed the position of the wealthiest person in the world, with a fortune of US$79.6 billion.
+On 15 July 2014, Forbes announced that Slim had reclaimed the position of the wealthiest person in the world, with a fortune of US$79.6 billion.

-In September 2014, Forbes listed Slim as number 1 on its list of billionaires with a net worth of US$81.6 billion.
+In September 2014, Forbes listed Slim as number 1 on its list of billionaires, with a net worth of US$81.6 billion.

 In December 2016, Slim's net worth was estimated to be US$48.1 billion.

 In 2017, his net worth was reported to be $54.5 billion.

 In 2019, his net worth was said to be at least $58.1 billion, making him the richest man in Mexico.

 In October 2020, his net worth was estimated at $53.7 billion.

-In 2021 Forbes stated his net worth as $73.3 billion.
+In 2021, Forbes stated his net worth as $73.3 billion.

 Real estate

 Slim is an active real estate investor.
-His real estate holding company, Inmobiliaria Carso has developed, invested, owned and operated many residential and commercial real estate properties across Mexico since the 1960s.
-His real estate company constructured Plaza Carso in Mexico City, where most of his business ventures share a common headquarters address.
+His real estate holding company, Inmobiliaria Carso has developed, invested, owned and operated an extensive portfolio of residential and commercial real estate properties across Mexico since the 1960s.
+His real estate company constructed Plaza Carso in Mexico City, where most of his business ventures share a common headquarters address.
 Since the early 2000s to the mid-2010s, Slim has been making private real estate investments internationally beyond Mexico, particularly in Spain and the United States.

 In May 2014, Slim opened Inbursa Aquarium, Latin America's largest aquarium.
 Slim owns the Duke Seamans mansion, a 1901 beaux arts house on 5th Avenue in New York City, which he bought for $44 million in 2010.
 The mansion is 20,000 square feet and has 12 bedrooms, 14 bathrooms, and a doctor's office in the basement.
-In May 2015, he listed the property for sale at $80 million, nearly twice what he had paid.
+In May 2015, he listed the property for sale at $80 million, nearly twice the amount of what he had initially paid for.
 In April 2015, Slim bought the Marquette Building in Detroit and purchased PepsiCo Americas Beverages headquarters in Somers, New York, for US$87 million.
 Slim owns a second mansion in New York City at 10 West 56th Street, which he bought in 2011 for US$15.5 million.

-In March 2015, Slim began examining Spain as a potential investment destination, by purchasing cheap properties in Spain's real estate sector at rock-bottom prices in its ailing economy.
+In March 2015, Slim began eyeing Spain as a potential investment destination, by purchasing cheap properties in Spain's real estate sector at rock-bottom prices in its ailing economy.